Psoriasis is an inflammatory skin condition that can present in many ways. Different types of psoriasis can vary in severity, location, and form.

 - temporary hair loss during flares

 Treatment for scalp psoriasis often involves more than one method at a time.
-As with plaque psoriasis, it may take some time to find the best approach for the individual.
+As with plaque psoriasis, a doctor will tailor a treatment program to a patients’ needs.

 Treatment options for scalp psoriasis include:

 Guttate psoriasis is characterized by red, purple, or dark dots and spots spread throughout the skin.
 The dots and spots are not as thick as plaques in plaque psoriasis.

 This type of psoriasis often starts in childhood or young adulthood and appears after an infection.